fbpx

 2. Liquidation reserves

 A liquidation reserve is one of the most tax-efficient ways to extract profits from your SRL/BV.
-Companies can allocate part of their profits to this reserve, which is:
+Companies can allocate part of their profits to this reserve, which is initially taxed at 10% in addition to the standard corporate tax rate.

-Example: A liquidation reserve created for the 2024 fiscal year becomes distributable at the reduced rate starting 1 January 2030.
-This approach significantly reduces the tax burden compared to the standard 30% withholding tax on dividends.
+Example: a liquidation reserve created for the 2024 fiscal year can be distributed at the reduced rate of 6.5% from 1 January 2028, or at 5% from 1 January 2030.
+This is significantly more advantageous than the standard 30% withholding tax on dividends.

 Tips to optimise your salary as a company director